-I teach courses in European and international politics.
+I teach courses in European politics and international politics.

 My research interests are in European politics and societies, transatlantic relations, and questions of governance.
 I am presently engaged in a comparative study of Wisconsin and the German state of Hessen in an attempt to find out if federalism and federalization provide positive answers to the challenges of globalization.